jorgeandresvasquez/aws-training/securitySpecialtyTraining/acloudguru/chapter_5_infrastructure_security.md

 ## AWS WAF & AWS Shield
 - AWS WAF is a web application firewall that lets you monitor the HTTP and HTTPs requests that are forwarded to Amazon Cloudfront or an ALB.
 AWS WAF also lets you control access to your content
-- WAF ONLY integrates with ALBs and Cloudfront, it does not integrate with EC2 directly, nor route53 or any other services
+- WAF ONLY integrates with ALBs, Cloudfront and Amazon API Gateway, it does not integrate with EC2 directly, nor route53 or any other services
 - You can configure conditions such as what IP addresses are allowed to make this request or what query string parameters need to be passed for the request to be allowed and then the application load balancer or cloudfront will either allow this content to be received or to give an HTTP 403 status code (Forbidden access)
 - At its most basic level, AWS WAF allows 3 different behaviours:
     1. Allow all requests except the ones that you specify